Bayesian modeling of nearly mutually orthogonal processes: Functional Data Analysis using Nearly Mutually Orthogonal Processes

 \subsection{Selecting the Number of Latent Factors}

-It is important to have a sensible approach for selecting the dimension of the latent space, $K$.
-We take an over-fitted factor modeling approach with latent space dimension $K_\text{max}$ providing an upper bound on the number of factors.
-We produce familywise 95\% simultaneous credible bands for the factor loadings using the approach in \cite{ruppert2003}.
-We remove factors having credible intervals containing the zero function, and refit the model.
-In the examples in this paper, we find that this approach chooses an appropriate number of latent factors, aided by the $ {\mbox{NeMO}}$ prior favoring loadings for unnecessary factors concentrated near zero.
+We take an over-fitted factor modeling approach with latent space dimension $K_\text{max}$ providing an upper bound on the number of factors, and select a number of latent factors, $K < K_\text{max}$, based on posterior evidence.